TurboCoder13/py-lintro/docs/github-integration.md

   - PyPI publish job: `id-token: write` (for OIDC) and `contents: write` only if creating a GH Release.
   - PR comment jobs: `pull-requests: write`.

+### Why we do not allow `astral-sh/setup-uv`

+Our Actions policy requires that all actions (including transitive actions used by composites) are allowlisted and pinned to a full commit SHA.
+The `astral-sh/setup-uv` action invokes `actions/setup-python@v5` internally, which is both not on our allowlist and referenced by tag (not a 40-char SHA).
+This causes policy enforcement to block any job that uses `setup-uv`.

+To comply, we replaced it with an internal composite `setup-env` that:

+- installs `uv` via `pip` (no nested actions),
+- provisions the requested Python version via `uv python install`, and
+- syncs dependencies, keeping our pipeline policy-compliant.

 Deprecated/manual flows (e.g., direct Release creation workflows) are removed to avoid parallel release paths.

 ### Labels & guards